-The financial results of the Foundation is not consolidated in the financial statements of the Hospital.
+The financial results of the Foundation are not consolidated in the financial statements of the Hospital.

-15. CONTINGENCIES AND COMMITMENTS
+14. CONTINGENCIES AND COMMITMENTS

 - a) The nature of the Hospital's activities are such that there is usually litigation pending or in progress at any one time.
 With respect to claims as at March 31, 2021, it is management's position that the Hospital has valid defences and appropriate insurance coverage in place.
 No provision has been made in these financial statements to reflect any of these claims.
-Any settlements which may arise will be reflected in the financial statements in the year the amount is determined. - b) The Hospital participates in the Healthcare Insurance Reciprocal of Canada ("HIROC").
-HIROC is a pooling of the public liability insurance risks of its hospital members.
-All members of the HIROC pool pay actuarially determined annual premiums.
-All members are subject to assessment for losses, if any, experienced by the pool for the years in which they were members.
-No assessments have been made for the year ended March 31, 2021.
+Any settlements which may arise will be reflected in the financial statements in the year the amount is determined. - b) The MICs Group of Health Services is part of a collective group of employers participating in the process of formulating a central pay equity plan for a particular employee group.
+The possible ultimate liability arising to the Hospital on completion of the plan is currently not determinable. - c) As at March 31, 2021, the Hospital has a further commitment of \$41,220 in relation to current capital projects in progress.